ChaoticByte/Fragmented/README.md

 ## Usage

+With Fragemented, you are editing images by writing GDShaders.
+This brings almost endless opportunities to create unique art.
+If you want to learn GDShader, take a look at the [Godot docs](https://docs.godotengine.org/en/stable/tutorials/shaders/).

-The repo includes examples.
+The repo also includes examples.
 You can use them as a starting-point to write your own filters.

-Just load an image using `//!load`, edit the shader code and hit `F5` to see the changes.
+Besides the regular GDShader stuff, Fragmented also has so-called directives.
+Those allow to further control the behaviour of the application.
+The most important directive is `//!load` to load an image.

 ### Load TEXTURE using the `//!load` directive